Toronto's Non-Resident Speculation Tax: What Are The Impacts?

 How might the NRST impact accommodation considerations?

-New data reflecting the immediate impact of NRST suggests its introduction has started to achieve the goal of taking some of the heat out of the GTA property market.
+Data reflecting the immediate impact of NRST suggests its introduction has started to achieve the goal of taking some of the heat out of the GTA property market.

 Realtors are reporting more properties coming to market, balancing out demand, and sales volume is also down.
 If these trends continue, they could ultimately reduce the NRST burden on overseas employees looking to buy a home in the GTA, and make property ownership more affordable.